armedvalk/ESP32_Wi-FI_Pineapple/README.md

 Once this is done,

-Connect to the ESP Network (usually labled ESP)
+Connect to the ESP Bluetooth

+Enjoy!

 Liscense: